 Chinese Coins: The Skyline’s the Limit

-No matter how early I arrive at the Shenzhen-to-Hong Kong border crossing, I’m somehow always in a rush.
-So, as my taxi rolls into the parking garage, I pay the driver and immediately dive into the river of people headed to Hong Kong.
+No matter how early I arrive at the Shenzhen-to-Hong Kong, China border crossing, I’m somehow always in a rush.
+So, as my taxi rolls into the parking garage, I pay the driver and immediately dive into the river of people headed to Hong Kong, China.
 I ignore the shops that line the concrete hallway.
 The clatter of footsteps and the press of those behind keep me moving.

 Signs point toward Immigration for visitors and, after that, to Chinese Customs (no coins to declare this time).
 Then come the Hong Kong checkpoints.
 At last, the inspections are finished and I use my Hong Kong “Octopus” metro card to pay for the long ride to Kowloon.
 Almost the same scene plays out in reverse from Hong Kong-to-Shenzhen, but more people pull suitcases behind them — often filled with their haul from shopping sprees.